HarryLovesCode/Vulkan-API-Book/chap05/chap05.md

 ## Checking Graphics / Present Support

 In this section, we're going to find a queue that supports both graphics operations and presenting images.
 But first, we'll need to get the number of queues to store properties in.
-We'll be using `vkGetPhysicalDeviceQueueFamilyProperties` which you can find documented [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkGetPhysicalDeviceQueueFamilyProperties).
-The definition looks like this:
+We'll be using `vkGetPhysicalDeviceQueueFamilyProperties`.

+**Definition for `vkGetPhysicalDeviceQueueFamilyProperties`**:

 ```cpp
 void vkGetPhysicalDeviceQueueFamilyProperties(